CapSparkle/SparkleXRTemplates/README.md

 User have missed to point straight at it, but thanks to eye focus point data (visualized as sphere on screenshot) and additional "finger_2" selector it is stil selected.
 We don't expect amazing accuracy from the user - we try to understand him instead!
 <br />
 <br />
-You can configure your own selecting system creating logical rule (Disjunctive normal form) for aggregating selecting results from several selectors.
-You also can have as much selectors as you want and configure them with their own selecting predicates.
+You can configure your own selecting system creating logical rule (Disjunctive normal form) for aggregating selecting results from several selectors <br /> (You also can have as much selectors as you want and configure them with their own selecting predicates)
 ![unnamed](https://github.com/CapSparkle/SparkleXRTemplates/assets/25351821/14a82102-f865-4de6-bc63-3a5a57c9ba66)
 <br />
 For example here we see the followng configuration: